smirarab/pasta/doc/README.txt

       should be as large as possible.
 If you get errors when running Java tools, one possible reason might be that you have allocated insufficient memory to the JVM given the size of your dataset.
-By default, the memory defaults to 1024 MB (versions of SATe prior to 2.0.3 had a default of 2048 MB, and did not allow the option of changing this).
+By default, the memory defaults to 1024 MB (versions of SATé prior to 2.0.3 had a default of 2048 MB, and did not allow the option of changing this).

 ###########################
-SATe Settings (right panel)
+SATé Settings (lower right)
 ###########################

 The options in this panel allow you to control the details of the algorithm.